-The revaluation reserve investments in Mail and the hedge reserve are legal reserves and are restricted for distribution.
+The revaluation reserve investments in Mail is a legal reserve and is restricted for distribution.

 Investments in subsidiaries and associated companies are stated at cost, less impairment.
 Dividend income from the company’s subsidiaries and associated companies is recognised when the right to receive payment is established.

 At each balance sheet date, the company reviews whether there is an indication that its investments in subsidiaries might be impaired.

 An indication may include management’s downward adjustment of the strategic plan or other areas where observable data indicates a measurable decrease in the estimated future cash flows.
 These determinations require significant judgement.
 In making this judgement, management evaluates, among other factors, the financial performance of and business outlook for its investments, including factors such as industry and sector performance, changes in technology and operational and financing cash flow.